koriroys/pakyow-docs/docs/routing/url_generation.md

     router.group(:foo).path :bar
     # => /bar

-Routes in nested groups are referencable by the group they directly belong to.
+Routes in nested groups are referenceable by the group they directly belong to.